HughG/holygradle-plugins/developer-readme.md

 # Prerequisites
  - Java JDK 1.7 - you do need the dev-kit, not just the run-time.
  - JAVA_HOME environment variable pointing to your JDK e.g. JAVA_HOME=C:\Program Files\Java\jdk1.7.0_09
+   - In IntelliJ IDEA, you may need to configure this for the project, in the "File > Project Structure..." dialog under "SDKs".
+BUT, see the section below about 'gradle.properties', before attempting to open the project in IDEA.
  - An Artifactory server configured with:
    - an Ivy repository for publishing Gradle plugins to.
 It should support releases and snapshots.
    - a remote repo pointing to Maven Central